awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 1. For **IAM service role**, choose the Amazon Personalize IAM service role that has read and write access to your input and output Amazon S3 buckets respectively\.

-1. For **Solution**, choose the solution that you want to use to generate the recommendations The solution recipe must match the input data's format\.
+1. For **Solution**, choose the solution that you want to use to generate the recommendations\.
+Your input data format must be in the correct format for the recipe you choose\.
+For input data examples see [Input and Output JSON Examples](#batch-recommendations-json-examples)\.

 1. In **Input data configuration**, specify the Amazon S3 path to your input file\.
 In **Output data configuration**, specify the path to your output Amazon S3 bucket\.